csc301-fall-2022/assignment-2-128-bbrianh-tynerg/a2_report/Report.md

 ## Part 1: Design Decisions

-### Language
+### Frontend

 #### i).
-Kotlin
+Xamarin
 **Pros**
-- Typically requires less code than Java for the same functionality.
-- Lightweight and faster to compile.
-- Complete and up to date Tutorial in the Google's Android developer.
+- Mature cross platform language.
+- Compatible with the MVVM architecture.
+- Supports a wider variety of devices.
 - Matured language that is getting more popular for recent Android Apps.

 **Cons**
-- Both team members have no experience using Kotlin.
+- Both team members have no experience with Xamarin.
-- The course project is not implemented using Kotlin.
+- UI is challanging and time-consuming.
+- App size tends to be large.

 #### ii).
 Java (Chosen)

 **Pros**
 - Both members are familiar with Java programming.
 - Same language as the course project.
-- Supports a wider variety of systems and devices.
 - One of the most popular languages in software development.
+- Full support for Android.

 **Cons**
+- Only supports Android.
 - Many tutorials for Java Android are old and contain deprecated functions.
 - The structure of the code is somewhat heavy and can be difficult to understand.

-### Frontend

-#### i).
-Building the UI using Activities

-**Pros**
-- Both team members have some experience in building the app using multiple activities.
-- Interaction between different activities are easier to manage.

-**Cons**
-- Not recommended since fragment is introduced in Android 11.
-- Transition between activities is more expensive.
-- Not resuable.

 #### ii).
-Building the UI using one single Activity + several Fragments (Chosen)
+React Native

 **Pros**
-- Fragments are reusable.
-- Switching between fragments are more efficient.
+- Mature cross platform language.
-- recommended structure by the
+- Compatible with the MVVM architecture.
+- Team members have experience with JavaScript and React.
+- One of the most popular languages in corss platform mobile development.

 **Cons**
-- Both members are not familiar with fragment lifecycle.
+- Cross platform may require more time to develop.
+- Components may behave differently for IOS and Android platforms.
-- Interaction between a fragment and it's host activity can be difficult to understand/manage.
+- Testing can be difficult to manage.

 ### Backend